-The raven totem also reminds you to be open to new experiences and to not fear change.
+The raven spirit also reminds you to be open to new experiences in your life and to not fear change.
 One of the reasons that ravens are so enduring is that they’re omnivores.
-They will eat anything, from carrion to other birds and their eggs, to human food, trash, frogs, insects, fruits, vegetables, and more.
+They will eat anything, from carrion to other birds and their eggs, to human garbage, frogs, insects, fruits, vegetables, and more.

-The raven spirit animal teaches you that every experience you have, whether good or bad, can be used to empower yourself and create a better future.
+The raven spirit animal teaches you that every experience you have in life, whether good or bad, can be used to enrich your life and create a better future.
 No one enjoys terrible experiences, whether heartbreaking, abusive, or disappointing.
 But it’s up to you to decide if those experiences will poison you or be used to nurture your growth.
 The raven says that you can find nourishment in every situation and use any challenge to evolve and become the person you want to be.

 Partnerships and Guidance

-Unlike crows, ravens don’t generally congregate in large groups with other ravens, except when they are juveniles seeking a mate.
+Unlike crows, ravens don’t generally congregate in large groups with other ravens, except when they’re juveniles seeking a mate.
 In general, they spend most of their time with their mate, as ravens are monogamous and mate for life.